Broadcasting solutions on networked systems of phase oscillators: Numerical simulations and examples

 \subsection{Phase synchronization}

-We first consider a mutilayer network with $M = 3$, where each layer is composed of $N = 100$ nodes.
-The internal connection structure of each layer is given by ring with periodic boundary conditions, described by a circulant matrix where each node has $10$ connections to each direction.
-The adjacency matrix for the internal coupling is given by $A_{ij, \, \text{intra}} = 1$ if nodes $i$ and $j$ are connected, and by $A_{ij, \, \text{intra}} = 0$ otherwise.
-The inter-layers coupling scheme is given by a complete graph, where all nodes in one layer are connected to all nodes in another layer with coupling strength given by $\epsilon$.
+We first consider a network of networks with $M = 3$, where each sub-network is composed of $N = 100$ nodes.
+The internal connection structure of each sub-network is given by random networks.
+Particularly, we consider Erd\H{o}s-R\'enyi matrices with probability given by $0.15$.
+The adjacency matrix for the internal coupling is given by $A_{ij, \, \text{intra}} = 1$ if nodes $i$ and $j$ are connected, and by $A_{ij, \, \text{intra}} = 0$ otherwise, while the internal coupling strength is given by $\epsilon_{\mathrm{intra}} = 1.0$.
+The inter-layers coupling scheme is given by a complete graph, where all nodes in one layer are connected to all nodes in another layer with coupling strength that varies randomly between each pair of sub-networks in the interval of $\epsilon_{\mathrm{inter}} \in [0.005, 0.01]$.

 The first example is depicted in Fig. \ref{fig:3_layers_random_ic}.
-Here, the initial state is given by randomly selected phases for each layer, which are represented in the unitary circle in color-code (Fig. \ref{fig:3_layers_random_ic}a).
-All oscillators in each layer have the same phase, therefore each layer is phase synchronized, but the entire, multilayer system is not -- in the beginning of the simulation.
-As time evolve, the multilayer system transitions to phase synchrony due to the inter-layer coupling, which leads all oscillators in all layers to depict the same phase in the final state (Fig. \ref{fig:3_layers_random_ic}b).
+Here, the initial state is given by randomly selected phases for each area, which are represented in the unitary circle in color-code (Fig. \ref{fig:3_layers_random_ic}a).
+All oscillators in each area have the same phase, therefore each sub-network is phase synchronized, but the entire, multi-level system is not -- in the beginning of the simulation.
+As time evolves, the multi-level system transitions to phase synchrony due to the inter-area coupling, which leads all oscillators in all areas to depict the same phase in the final state (Fig. \ref{fig:3_layers_random_ic}b).

-The change on the dynamics over time is represented by the Kuramoto order parameter (Fig. \ref{fig:3_layers_random_ic}c), which is evaluated through Eq. (\ref{eq:order_parameter_multilayer}) for the multilayer network and through Eq. (\ref{eq:order_parameter_reduced}) for the reduced system.
-Here, one can observe that both systems have an equivalent dynamics: at $t = 0$, $R$ has a low value due to the random phases on the initial state; due to the coupling, $R(t)$ increases as time evolves and, at $t \approx 2$, the order parameter reaches the unity once both systems reach phase synchronization.
+The change on the dynamics over time is represented by the Kuramoto order parameter (Fig. \ref{fig:3_layers_random_ic}c), which is evaluated through Eq. (\ref{eq:order_parameter_multilayer}) for the network of networks and through Eq. (\ref{eq:order_parameter_reduced}) for the reduced system.
+Here, one can observe that both systems have equivalent dynamics: at $t = 0$, $R$ has a low value due to the random phases on the initial state; due to the coupling, $R(t)$ increases as time evolves and, at $t \approx 2$, the order parameter reaches the unity once both systems reach phase synchronization.